-The Plan also invests in certain common collective trusts (CCTs) which are held in segregated Plan accounts.
-The fair values of these CCTs amounted to \$501 and \$1,102 as of December 31, 2018 and 2017, respectively, and are valued using NAV as a practical expedient.
+The Plan also invests in a commingled fund which is held in a segregated Plan account.
+The fair value of this commingled fund amounted to \$176 and \$501 as of December 31, 2019 and 2018, respectively, and is valued using NAV as a practical expedient.

-The following table summarizes changes in assets attributable to purchases and transfers in and out of the MPT held during the year ended December 31, 2018, at fair value using significant unobservable inputs (Level 3):
+The following table summarizes changes in assets attributable to purchases and transfers in and out of the MPT held during the year ended December 31, 2019, at fair value using significant unobservable inputs (Level 3):